Food and Dining

 Once the return is processed, you’ll get a token from the machine that you can use for your next to-go meal.

 Is the program still active at Gordon Commons?

 This year, the program has been moved to the Retreat.
 Take-out dining is no longer an option at Gordon Commons.

 Can I use the containers in the microwave?

 Yes.
 All containers are microwave-safe, dishwasher-safe, BPA-free, and FDA-approved for safety.

 What are the containers like?

 Each container is made of heavy-duty plastic.
-Their size is 9" x 9" x 2.5" - big enough to hold an entree and multiple sides or two slices of pizza.
+Their size is 9" x 9" x 2.5"—big enough to hold plenty of food.
 This container size was selected to allow it to substitute for either the current single-use plastic containers or the cardboard pizza boxes.